 - Consider a whole-house air purifier.
 An air purifier can help you combat the effects of spring allergies by removing the triggering allergens from your home.
 A whole-house air purifier can be an excellent solution for those who suffer each year with the symptoms of allergies.
 Working with your HVAC system, these additions to your indoor air quality goals filter and purify the air you breathe, removing pollen, mold and up to 95 percent of microscopic particles such as pet dander, tobacco smoke, mold and other common allergens.

 - Leave the outdoors at the front door!
 Shoes track in more than dirt – they can leave traces of the outdoors throughout your home.
 Do yourself a favor and slip off your shoes once you’re inside.
 Staying on top of vacuuming and dusting will also help keep allergens from taking over your living space.
 Also, change clothes and wash your hair after spending several hours outdoors to reduce the amount of pollen and outdoor contaminants.

 Each day you spend hours inside your home, relaxing and enjoying your private abode.
 While you’re indoors, be sure the air you breathe is clean and conducive to a healthy life.
 By installing HEPA air filters, whole-house air purifiers, ensuring your HVAC system is properly maintained and keeping the outside out, you’re sure to find your spring will be a home run!

-Stiles Heating & Cooling will work with you to understand your indoor air quality concerns and customize a solution to work with your home and your current HVAC system.
+Stiles Heating, Cooling, & Plumbing will work with you to understand your indoor air quality concerns and customize a solution to work with your home and your current HVAC system.
 Since 1974, we’ve been the leader in HVAC service, installation and maintenance in the Athens area.
 You can count on us for the very best in heating and cooling service.